 \subsection{Separation of Variables}

-In this section we prove separation of variables for the locally finite part of $ U_q(\mathfrak{g}) $, a result originally due to Joseph and Letzter \cite{JLseparation}, see also section 7.3 in \cite{Josephbook}, \cite{Baumannseparation}.
-We follow the argument by Baumann \cite{Baumannseparation}, \cite{Baumanncanonicalconjugating}.
-Throughout this section we assume that $ q \in \mathbb{K}^\times $ is not a root of unity, in some steps of the argument we first consider the special case $ \mathbb{K} = \mathbb{Q}(s) $.
+In this section we prove a key result on the structure of the locally finite part of $ U_q(\mathfrak{g}) $, originally due to Joseph and Letzter \cite{JLseparation}, see also Section 7.3 in \cite{Josephbook}.
+We follow the approach developed by Baumann \cite{Baumannseparation}, \cite{Baumanncanonicalconjugating}.
+Throughout this section we assume that $ q = s^L \in \mathbb{K}^\times $ is not a root of unity.